Last updated on November 12th, 2023 at 06:54 pm

 Here is the list of pizza dough ingredients that will be enough for 5 Pizzas:

 Let me spend a few words on flour.
-Once again, we are going to prepare the traditional Neapolitan Style Pizza.
-Specifically this the same one that is covered by the regulations maintained by the AVPN Association.
-Therefore we are kind of obliged to use a type 00 or type 0 flour.
+This is very important when we are going to prepare the traditional Neapolitan Style Pizza. following the regulations maintained by the AVPN Association.
+In fact in such case we are kind of obliged to use a type 00 or type 0 flour.
 We can only add up to 10% of less refined flour like a type 1 (read more about Italian flours classification here).

 Pizza Dough Kneading and First Fermentation